RMK

 There are several other tools are highly recommended:

-• cargo generate: needed for creating a RMK firmware project from RMK project template
+• cargo generate: needed for creating a RMK firmware project from RMK project template.

 You can use the following commands to install them: